vekatze/neut/book/src/modality-and-memory.md

 This is because the variable `is-empty` is defined at layer 0 but used at layer 1.

-You can use `letbox-T` to bypass such situations.
+`letbox-T` is the loophole for such situations.

 ### Syntax